BattMoTeam/BattMo.jl/docs/src/index.md

 ## Installation

+To install Julia, first visit the official Julia website at <julialang.org> and [download](https://julialang.org/downloads/ ) the appropriate installer for your operating system (Windows, macOS, or Linux).
+After installation, you can verify it by opening a terminal or command prompt and typing julia to start the Julia REPL (Read-Eval-Print Loop).
+This will confirm that Julia is correctly installed and ready for use.

-This package is registered in the General Julia registry.
+BattMo is registered in the General Julia registry.
 To add it to your Julia environment, open Julia and run

 ```julia
 using Pkg; Pkg.add("BattMo")
 ```

+For those which are not used to Julia, you should be aware that julia uses JIT compilation.
+The first time the code is run, you will therefore experience a compilation time which will not be present in the further runs.

 ### Getting started